-In one word I can tell you what’s wrong with the Avenue des Champs-Élysées: cars.
-(Not to mention motorcycles and trucks.)
+In three words I can tell you what’s wrong with the Avenue des Champs-Élysées: cars, motorcycles and trucks.

 This street is marketed as “the most beautiful avenue in the world”, and it really is beautiful except for the fact that there is an ugly ten-lane highway running right down the middle.
 There are four lanes of moving motor traffic in each direction (moving or creeping, as the case may be, or accelerating wildly when the traffic lights change), plus two lanes of parked cars on either side.